 Payment for your and your family’s loss for the unnecessary death of a loved one is often critical to your and your family’s future.

 In most cases you will face an army of lawyers, an entire department at an insurance company, and the resources of a mega-corporation fighting you in order to avoid providing you the money you desperately need.
 In other words, their whole focus is to avoid claims or to settle with you for the least amount of money possible.
-If we find that you have a case, the experts at Heimberg Barr will connect you with among the best wrongful death lawyers Los Angeles has to offer who will fight diligently to gain you the compensation you deserve.
+If we find that you have a case, the experts at Heimberg Barr will connect you with among the best lawyers who will fight diligently to gain you the compensation you deserve.

 Wrongful Death FAQ